Table of Contents:

 - It is a technically challenging procedure and typically requires a bit more time under anesthesia compared to other popular bariatric surgeries.

-- Vitamins and minerals are required daily or you’ll risk log-term nutritional deficiencies.
+- Vitamins and minerals are required daily, or you’ll risk long-term nutritional deficiencies.

 - If you are prone to ulcers, discuss this with your doctor.

 Gastric bypass restricts the amount you can eat and slightly reduces the amount of calorie absorption by re-routing your intestines.
 Some believe the re-routing of your intestines may produce a favorable change in gut hormones that increases satiety and reduces hunger.